-Payment for sessions is due at your appointment either by check made out to “Charlene Wallace Moy” or cash.
+Payment for sessions is due at your appointment either by check made out to “Charlene Wallace Moy” or Zelle, an app through your bank.
 I am an “out-of-network provider” for all insurance carriers and will provide you a statement to forward to your individual insurance if you have coverage.
-You will still pay for your session upfront as most likely your insurance carrier will provide the reimbursement directly to you.
+You will still pay for your session upfront as your insurance carrier will provide the reimbursement directly to you.
 I suggest that you inquire about your insurance coverage prior to starting treatment.
 Below are some questions to ask your carrier that may help clarify your coverage.

 Questions to ask your insurance carrier: